 As the effects of climate change take a growing toll on society, it’s increasingly important to produce goods sustainably and responsibly.
 One emerging solution is renewable carbon.
 Renewable carbon is carbon derived from sources other than fossil fuels.
-For example, renewable carbon may come from bio-based sources, carbon captured from the atmosphere, and recycled materials.
+For example, renewable carbon may come from bio-based sources, carbon captured from the atmosphere or industry, and recycled materials.

 In this article, we will define renewable carbon, its use, and its potential to reshape the chemistry that goes into essential products used by billions of people every day.